Statewide Committee Bios

 Former Chair of Education Committee, NH State Senate

-Senator Nancy Stiles, District 24, represented the New Hampshire Seacoast area communities.
-Senator Stiles has been very active in all areas of Education, especially in serving as Chair of the Senate Education Committee.
+Nancy Stiles represented the New Hampshire Seacoast area communities in the NH Senate.
+She has been very active in all areas of Education, especially in serving as Chair of the Senate Education Committee.
 While she has played a key role in the updating and passage of the Special Education, Truancy, Bullying, and School Funding statutes, she has also has been a strong advocate for preventative health measures.
 She has successfully brought many Capital Budget dollars back to her communities for economic development.
 In 2014, she received the Legislator of the Year award from New Futures.
 In 2012, the Harvard Pilgrim Health Care Foundation cited Stiles for her distinguished public service for working to combat childhood obesity, and she was the first person from New Hampshire to ever receive that honor.
 In 2010, she was recognized with a Legislative Award from the Governor's Council on Physical Fitness, and in 2008 was named Legislator of the Year by the Council on Developmental Disabilities.

-Brittany Weaver served as Policy Advisor for Governor Maggie Hassan since July 2013.
+Brittany Weaver served as Policy Advisor for NH Governor Maggie Hassan from 2013-2016.
 Previously, she served as Director of Administration and Special Assistant to Citizen Services.
 Brittany’s policy areas include Education and Workforce issues.
 She received her Master’s in Public Administration from the University of New Hampshire in 2015, where she also received her BA in Political Science and International Affairs.

 Senior Vice Provost for Research, Dartmouth College